site-prism/site_prism/UPGRADING.md

 **However ...** This is also not advisable, and as such this is now deprecated

-Instead if you want to obtain your full page scope.
+Instead, if you want to obtain your full page scope.
 Use `#parent_page` to get to your top level page, or simply using `#parent` will get you to go up one level of scoping.
 If you're already on the `SitePrism::Page` instance, calling `Capybara.current_session` will return you in the current session scope.